Find Grad Schools

 Education Levels of Food Science Tech Majors

-During the 2020-2021 academic year, 173 students earned their doctor's degree in food science tech.
+During the most recent year for which data is available, 152 people earned their doctor's degree in food science tech.
 This earns it the #94 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in food science tech at each degree level.